 The mayoral contest is a different matter.
 "We had hoped to organize our whole strategy around that race," concedes Crone, who makes no secret of the fact that he would have been delighted with an uncontested primary.
 Crone shrugs at what has now become inevitable, however, promises neutrality, and is actively in search of silver linings.

-Of Flinn's surprise candidacy, he says, "I'm hoping George brings some new people in and helps us expand the grassroots base of our party."
+Of Flinn's surprise candidacy, he says, "I'm hoping George barings some new people in and helps us expand the grass-roots base of our party.
+He'll certainly help to generate some interest."